Kiffhost/exalted-scripture-understanding/Charms/Lunar/Perception/Scrutiny/Razor Insight Tutelage.md

 -  Defining: The target was incapacitated, was unable to protect a Defining [[Intimacy]], was prevented from achieving a legendary social goal, lost prestige or assets equivalent to 5+ dots of [[Merits]], etc. Success convinces the character to undertake a task that will help him to overcome his weakness, compensate for it, or undo its causes.
 This Charm can’t be used against a character more than once per story.
 ## Protean

-If the Lunar’s target has a Tie to her current shape that supports her influence, treat its intensity as one step greater.
+If the Lunar’s target has a [[Intimacy|Tie]] to her current shape that supports her influence, treat its intensity as one step greater.
 If it’s already Defining, the influence costs an additional [[Willpower]] to resist instead.